|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We begin our adventure with a visit to the famed Terra-Cotta Warriors, considered the greatest archaeological find of the 20th century.
 Afterwards, we return to the center of Xian to visit the Bell Tower, the best-preserved and largest wooden tower in China.
 In the afternoon, see the Wild Goose pagoda, a well- preserved ancient and holy building for Buddhism.
 We conclude our sightseeing with a walking tour around the Hui minority area of Xian, ending at the Hui Grand Mosque, one of the oldest and largest mosques in China, with its combination of Chinese and Arabic architectural styles.

-This morning we will visit the ancient City Walls of Xian by foot or bicycle.
+This morning we will visit the ancient City Walls of Xian by foot.
 Later visit the Shaanxi Historical Museum, built in the style of the Tang-Dynasty, it houses over 370,000 items from Chinese history, including murals, paintings, pottery, coins, as well as bronze, gold, and silver objects.
-In the evening, board your flight to Lanzhou and transfer to your hotel.
+In the afternoon we take the bullet train to Lanzhou and transfer to your hotel.

 Day 4: To Bingling Grottos (UNESCO), to Xiahe